The Garden Grazer

 Jump to Recipe

-This wholesome Vegan Minestrone Soup recipe is filled with hearty beans, fresh veggies, and pasta.
-It's thick, nourishing, and ready in just 30 minutes!
+This wholesome Vegan Minestrone Soup recipe is filled to the brim with hearty beans, fresh veggies, and cozy pasta.
+It's thick, nourishing, and fast!
 Plus easy to customize.
 (Vegan, oil-free, gluten-free option.)

-Vegan minestrone soup in a white bowl on a wooden table
+Vegan minestrone soup in a white bowl with serving spoon on a wooden table

-This Italian-inspired Minestrone Soup is so wholesome and satisfying!
+This easy Minestrone Soup is so hearty, wholesome, and satisfying!

-Kidney beans, pasta, tomato sauce, carrots green beans, onion, and seasoning ingredients laid out on a metal tray
+Overhead view of elbow pasta, diced tomatoes, kidney beans, onion, garlic, carrot, celery, and seasoning ingredients laid out on a metal tray

 Ingredients for Minestrone Soup